eimbo/soap-compiler/README.md

 ## Run
-* `python soap.py <input file>`
-or
-* run the build.sh to compile Soap then compile the C output file with gcc
+compile soap with `python soap.py <input file>` and use gcc to compile the C output ogir run build.sh